 The Useletter® (rhymes with newsletter not juiceletter) was a hand-curated weekly email with bite-sized tips for those making money online.
-It is now retired, but the tools I recommend are compiled on my top picks page.
+It is now retired, but the main tools I recommend are on my top picks page.

 I started the Useletter in June of 2013.
 By the end of 2020, I had the distinct feeling it had run its course.
 Or maybe I did?
 Either way, it seemed like a good place to end.

 I didn’t expect it to end there.
 I didn’t expect to end it so abruptly.
 Should I exit gently?
 Or is a quick bandage-rip better?
 So hard to know.
 I hope the following answer any questions.

 Why did you retire it?

 There are many reasons.
 Here are some:

 Others can provide a lot more.
 In the last year, I’ve found myself recommending the same resources over and over.
 Why?
 Because others know their stuff.
 A lot better than me.
 For example, I am a broken record about Project 24.
 (Don’t buy it straight away.
 Try some of their YouTube videos here and on their YouTube channel to start.)
 Their philosophy mirrors mine, yes, but their experience and expertise far exceed mine.
 They have started multiple blogs and YouTube channels, in multiple niches.
-They collect and use tons of data.
+They collect tons of data.
 They constantly research, test, tweak and refine.
 If you want to make money blogging or on YouTube, they have systematized the process.
 They are your people.

 Opportunity cost.
 Saying yes to one thing means saying no to something else.
 Despite its minimalist format, the Useletter® took a huge amount of time every week.
 I spent hours combing through blogs, videos, podcasts, courses, Facebook Groups and other content to find tips.
 For years this was my jam!
 Now I want to do other things.